robcarver17/skipperman/docs/resolve_volunteer_registration_issues.md

 ## Volunteer warnings

 If the registration for a cadet changes, you may get a warning and a form displayed to resolve any issues.
-For example,
+For example, if the cadet is no longer doing certain days creating an inconsistency between volunteer and cadet attendance; or if the cadet cancels their registration entirely.

 You should also check the [warnings on the volunteer rota page](volunteer_rota_help.md#warnings) to double-check that there is no inconsistency between when volunteers and attending, and when sailors are around.